-This year we'll be focussing on consumer rights when using online marketplaces - websites where traders and private individuals list and sell products - and what people can do if something goes wrong.
-The campaign will take place the week beginning 26 November.
+National Consumer Week 2018 focused on consumer rights when using online marketplaces - websites where traders and private individuals list and sell products - and what people can do if something goes wrong.
+It took place the week beginning 26 November 2018.

 If you’re looking for advice on what your consumer rights are when buying online and what you can do if you have a problem, you can find out more on our advice pages.

 You can also take a look at our leaflet [ 360 kb] which gives an overview of your rights and tips on what to do if you have any issues.